transpol/rbn/rbn_ue1_rest_service.md

 ## Decide where to deploy

 1. Own Personal Computer: Install Java, Eclipse, and Maven (see below)
-2. On VM: Connect from Pool PC with VMWare Horizon Player and deploy Maven on H: ...
+2. On VM: Connect from Pool PC with VMWare Horizon Client (vpool.hwr-berlin.de, Moodle Credentials) and deploy Maven on H: ...
 Java and Eclipse exist

 Either way: Check with java -version and mvn -v